 8. O’Brien Baby Life Vest

-This is very similar to the Full Throttle option above.
+This life vest is very similar to the Full Throttle option above.
 It is a poly/spandex material making it softer to the skin but will take slightly longer to dry.
-If the plan is to not let your baby get wet, this would be the better option because it is gentler on an infant’s fragile skin.
+If the plan is not to let your baby get wet, this would be the better option because it is gentler on an infant’s fragile skin.

 9. HO Infant Life Jacket

-Another Type II, up to 30 lbs option that comes in great, bright colors and neoprene so it is softer to the skin.
-It is sure to be a secure fit with the zipper and the belly and crotch straps.
-This has the crease in the middle of the flotation collar to help baby’s head stay where it is supposed to.
+Another Type II, up to 30 pounds option that comes in great, bright colors and neoprene, so it is softer to the skin.
+It is sure to provide a secure fit with the zipper and the belly and crotch straps.
+It has the crease in the middle of the flotation collar to help baby’s head stay where it is supposed to.